Symmetric union presentations for 2-bridge ribbon knots: Properties of symmetric unions

 \section{Properties of symmetric unions}

-The properties in Theorem \ref{matrix} were already known to Kinoshita and Terasaka in the case that $k=1$ (only one twist tangle inserted).
-The theorem is proved for instance by using the matrix definition of the Alexander polynomial and the Goeritz matrix.
+The following Theorem \ref{matrix} was already known to Kinoshita and Terasaka in the case that only one twist tangle is inserted, see \cite{KinoshitaTerasaka}.
+The theorem is proved for instance by using the matrix definition of the Alexander polynomial and the Goeritz matrix \cite{Lamm}.

-\begin{Thm} The Alexander polynomial of a symmetric union depends only on the parity of the twist numbers $n_i$.

-The determinant of a symmetric union $K$ is independent of the twist numbers and equals the square of the determinant of the partial knot: $\det(K) = \det(\hat K)^2$. \NoP \end{Thm}
+\begin{theorem} The Alexander polynomial of a symmetric union of $D$ and $D^*$ depends only on the parity of the twist numbers $n_i$.
+The determinant of a symmetric union of $D$ and $D^*$ is independent of the twist numbers and equals the square of the determinant of the partial knot. \end{theorem}